ExactTargetDev/ui-candidate-test/README.md

 + You get to define 'latest' and 'major', but be prepared to defend your choices.
 + Yes, you MUST include IE, but only 8 or higher.

-## First task which must be done, include a meta.txt file that includes the following information:
+## First task which must be done
++ include a meta.txt file that includes the following information:
 + Start Time: [unix timestamp]
 + TotalTime: HHmm
 + BrowserTesting: Browser.name Browser.version etc